 Every person who has a named petty cash box keeps independent records and submits them to the Finance Team monthly.
-The HOF will reconcile these records to the Finance department records.
+The (Remove HOF) Finance Administrator will reconcile these records to the Finance department records.
 Any discrepancy must be explained to the satisfaction of the HOF.
-Another member of the Finance team will regularly count the balance in the cash box and reconcile this to both sets of records.
+(Remove Another member of the Finance team)The FA along with the owner of petty cash box will regularly count the balance in the cash box and reconcile this to both sets of records.
 This will then be posted in Sage by the FA.
-Any irregularity in the maintained of petty cash must be brought to the attention of the CEO by the HOF.
-The CEO will decide if the F&GP need to be made aware of these issues.
+Any irregularity in the maintained of petty cash must be brought to the attention of the CEO by the HOF and may lead to disciplinary action under our HR Policy.
+The CEO will decide if the Governance Sub-group need to be made aware of these issues.